-- (a) Remaining familiar with forfeiture laws, particularly ORS 131.550 et seq., ORS 131A.010 et seq., and Or Const, Art XV, § 10 and the forfeiture policies of the forfeiture counsel. - (b) Serving as the liaison between the Department and the forfeiture counsel and ensuring prompt legal review of all seizures. - (c) Making reasonable efforts to obtain annual training that includes best practices in pursuing, seizing and tracking forfeitures. - (d) Reviewing each seizure-related case and deciding whether the seizure is more appropriately made under state or federal seizure laws.
+(a) Remaining familiar with forfeiture laws, particularly ORS 131.550 et seq., ORS 131A.010 et seq., and Or Const, Art XV, § 10 and the forfeiture policies of the forfeiture counsel.

+- (b) Serving as the liaison between the Department and the forfeiture counsel and ensuring prompt legal review of all seizures. - (c) Making reasonable efforts to obtain annual training that includes best practices in pursuing, seizing, and tracking forfeitures. - (d) Deciding whether the forfeiture is more appropriately made under state or federal forfeiture laws.
 The forfeiture reviewer should contact federal authorities when appropriate (see the restrictions in Or Const, Art XV, § 10). - (e) Ensuring that responsibilities, including the designation of a fiscal agent, are clearly established whenever multiple agencies are cooperating in a forfeiture case. - (f) Ensuring that seizure forms are available and appropriate for department use.
-These should include notice forms, a receipt form and a checklist that provides relevant guidance to officers.
-The forms should be available in languages appropriate for the region and should contain spaces for: - Names and contact information for all relevant persons and law enforcement officers involved. - 2.
+These should include notice forms, a receipt form, and a checklist that provides relevant guidance to officers.
+A consensual search of a motor vehicle form should be available for field use as well (ORS 131A.025).
+The forms should be available in languages appropriate for the region and should contain spaces for: - 1.
+Names and contact information for all relevant persons and law enforcement officers involved. - 2.
 Information as to how ownership or other property interests may have been determined (e.g., verbal claims of ownership, titles, public records). - 3.
 A space for the signature of the person from whom cash or property is being seized. - 4.
-A tear-off portion or copy, which should be given to the person from whom cash or property is being seized, that includes the legal authority for the seizure, information regarding the process to contest the seizure and a detailed description of the items seized. - 5.
-Other information as necessary to comply with the form requirements of ORS 131.570 and ORS 131A.055. - (g) Ensuring that officers who may be involved in asset forfeiture receive training in the proper use of the seizure forms and the forfeiture process.
+A tear-off portion or copy, which should be given to the person from whom cash or property is being seized, that includes the legal authority for the seizure, information regarding the process to contest the seizure, and a detailed description of the items seized (ORS 131.561; ORS 131A.055). - (g) Ensuring that officers who may be involved in asset forfeiture receive training in the proper use of the seizure forms and the forfeiture process.
 The training should be developed in consultation with the appropriate legal counsel and may be accomplished through traditional classroom education, electronic media, Daily Training Bulletins (DTBs) or Special Order.
 The training should cover this policy and address any relevant statutory changes and court decisions. - (h) Reviewing each asset forfeiture case to ensure that: - 1.
 Written documentation of the seizure and the items seized is in the case file. - 2.
-Independent legal review of the circumstances and propriety of the seizure is made in a timely manner.
+Independent legal review of the circumstances and propriety of the seizure is made in a timely manner. - 3.
+Notice of intent to seek forfeiture has been given in a timely manner to those who hold an interest in the seized property (ORS 131.570; ORS 131A.150).
+Information on filing notice of intent to forfeit real property with the county can be found in ORS 131.567. - 4.
+Property is promptly released to those entitled to its return.